matthewscharles/instrument-maker/README.md

 # About Instrument Maker

 This is an open source framework for digital instrument building with sensors, with improving access in mind.
 For [Bela](http://bela.io) / Raspberry Pi.
-Currently developed by Charles Matthews through a series of collaborations - get in touch if you would like to contribute!
+Code currently developed by [Charles Matthews](http://ardisson.net/) through a series of collaborations (details soon, for now this page is written from a personal perspective) - get in touch if you would like to contribute!

 Distributed under the terms of the GNU Public license version 3 (for now  / not sure how appropriate / need to read up on this).